rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## Objective

-I’m seeking a part-time/contract developer role where I can make an impact with my technical and design skills.
+I’m seeking a software developer role where I can make an impact with my technical and design skills.
 Ideally, my next role lets me use my skills and experience effectively as I pursue further education.

 ---